History

 Thesis

 A thesis in history is almost always a semester or yearlong research project, ending with a well-supported and well-argued paper.
-Applicable themes, topics, length, and other requirements should be decided between the student and their thesis advisor, as these may shift on a case-by-case basis.
+Applicable themes, topics, length, and other requirements should be decided between the student and their thesis director, as these may shift on a case-by-case basis.

 Academic Preparation